Ministry of Education - Teachers platform Migration to AWS

 Proactive monitoring is key to this setup, with custom alarms in place to promptly notify us of any unexpected behavior or deviations from normal operations.
 These alarms serve as an early warning system, allowing us to take swift corrective action when needed.

-The availability and scalability for Teacher workload is increased about 70%
+The availability and scalability for Teachers Moodle Portal workloads is increased about 70%

 Share this post